 Even though ATIS systems are being widely implemented in North America by transit agencies, a majority of ATIS systems are based on static data, rather than real-time data.
-However, with the growing implementation of AVL systems and sophisticated techniques to collect data and distribute information, ATIS systems based on-real-time data are just starting to be implemented.
+However, with the growing implementation of AVL systems and sophisticated techniques to collect data and distribute information, ATIS

 The critical issue in using real-time information in an ATIS, expressed by several agencies interviewed for this study, is twofold.
 First, converting real-time data from an AVL system into useful, reliable, and accurate information for travelers is a considerable task.
-Second. extensive marketing is required to educate travelers, transit agency management, and other regional agencies as to how to use the information being provided by an ATIS.
+Second, extensive marketing is required to educate travelers, transit agency management, and other regional agencies as to how to use the information being provided by an ATIS.
 This is needed because there are different ways of providing and interpreting real-time information.
 For example, one way of providing real-time information on the arrival of buses is to "count down" the number of minutes until the bus will arrive.
 Another way is to display a range of time within which the bus will arrive.
 The latter approach was used in the Travlink system in Minneapolis, while the former approach is used in the COUNTDOWN system in London.